When is Christmas animation Mimi and the Mountain Dragon on TV?

 What’s Mimi and the Mountain Dragon about?

-The charming story is ready within the mountains of Switzerland, the place a fearsome dragon lives and frightens the residents of a small village under.
-Nevertheless, when a younger woman finds a child dragon in her woodshed, she bravely decides to make the troublesome journey up the mountain to return it to its mom.
+The charming story is ready within the mountains of Switzerland, the place a fearsome dragon lives and frightens the residents of a small village beneath.
+Nevertheless, when a younger lady finds a child dragon in her woodshed, she bravely decides to make the tough journey up the mountain to return it to its mom.

 Who’s concerned within the particular?

-The variation shall be set to classical music composed by Rachel Portman, who received an Academy Award for her work on the 1996 comedy Emma.
+The difference shall be set to classical music composed by Rachel Portman, who gained an Academy Award for her work on the 1996 comedy Emma.
 The music shall be carried out by the BBC’s Philharmonic orchestra with assist from The Hallé’s choir singers.

-In the meantime, the animation is predicated on unique illustrations by youngsters’s creator Emily Gravett.
+In the meantime, the animation is predicated on authentic illustrations by youngsters’s writer Emily Gravett.

 Mimi and the Mountain Dragon will run for 25 minutes in complete.